 - Irritating LEDs when the microphone is muted

-The Hisense U6N series can be found for much less than U8N models of the same size, and it offers strong picture quality for the price (along with the same Google TV features).
+The Hisense U6N series offers strong picture quality for the price (along with helpful Google TV features including hands-free Google Assistant).
 It makes compromises on contrast, but its color performance is excellent.
 If you’re on a budget, it’s the TV to get.

 The U6N is for shoppers who want the best TV for as little money as possible.
 You can go cheaper, but we don’t recommend it; the U6N easily offers the top picture quality for the price.